Renault has just launched its 7-seater Triber crossover in SA! Here’s how much it costs and what's in it.

-To ensure the requisite comfort, Triber has a dedicated air-conditioning duct serving the third-row of seats and infotainment is serviced by an 8.0-inch touchscreen infotainment system which plays nice with either Apple or Android smartphones and offers navigation as well as Apple CarPlay and Android Auto.
+To ensure the requisite comfort, Triber has a dedicated air-conditioning duct serving the 2nd and third-row of seats and infotainment is serviced by an 8.0-inch touchscreen infotainment system which plays nice with either Apple or Android smartphones and offers navigation as well as Apple CarPlay and Android Auto.

 A simple, yet stylish interior design should find favour with buyers.

 Powering the Triber will be a tweaked version of Renault’s proven 1.0-litre, 3-cylinder engine which offers 52 kW and 96 Nm of torque and comes paired with a 5-speed manual gearbox.
 Claimed fuel economy of the Triber sits at 5.5L/100 km.